-Just a mother of two trying my best to keep up with all the latest tasks, challenges, pitfalls, issues, and trends of parenthood.
+Just a mom of two trying my best to keep up with all the latest trends, pitfalls, philosophies, and challenges of parenthood.

 Hamburger Tips and Tricks